 Then, when you have information about your customers you can send specific offers, or content they might find interesting.
 For example if you know that a group of these customers recently purchased dog food, you might showcase your most popular dog toys, collars and leads.

 Be sure to include useful information and relevant offers, like tips for dog training, or a coupon for dog treats.

 While you’re educating your customers about your business, you can use marketing emails, to learn more about them as well.

 Ask your subscribers if they are interested in receiving updates about other products or services.
 Then find out how they prefer to hear from you.

-So you put together an email with tips for keeping your house, and pet, free of ticks and fleas during the hot summer months.
-You might include an offer for 10% off a pre-season order of their preferred brand.
+So you put together an email with tips for keeping your house, and pet, free of ticks and fleas.
+You might include an offer for 20% off a pre-season order of their preferred brand.

 Or, from time to time, you might send your loyal cat owners a small gallery with some of the funniest cat videos on the Internet.

 By making your content entertaining and useful, your subscribers will enjoy and appreciate your emails, and you’ll likely remain their go-to choice when they’re ready to buy.
 Finally, you can use email to request feedback from your contacts about their shopping or customer-support experience, and then respond to them directly.